jwstegemann/fritz2-docs/Store.md

 ```
 In this case just the attribute value will change when the model in your store changes. fritz2 offers [pre-defined properties](https://jwstegemann.github.io/fritz2/dokka/fritz2/io.fritz2.dom.html/) for every HTML5-attribute.

 But how can you change the model-data in a store?
-Let's have a look at [[State Management]].
+Let's have a look at [State Management](StateManagement.html).